Frequently Asked Questions

 Q. What is the difference between an Associate’s Degree and a Bachelor’s Degree?

 An Associate's Degree (AA/AS) is a “two-year” degree granted by a community college to students who complete a specified program of study, totaling 60 units.
+An Associate Degree for Transfer (AA-T / AS-T / ADT) is an associate degree that is designed to include transfer requirements for certain majors at several California State University campuses.
 A Bachelor's Degree or Baccalaureate (BA/BS) is a “four-year” degree granted upon completion of at least 120 semester units or 180 quarter units.
 The California State University system, the University of California system, and many private/independent colleges and universities offer Bachelor of Arts and Bachelor of Science degrees.
 Although commonly referred to as "two-year" and "four-year" degrees, the time students actually take to earn the degree may vary.

 Q. Where do I go to get transcripts sent to another college?

 Admissions and Records in Building 1600 houses all student records: http//www.laspositascollege.edu/admissions

 A major is a program of study which leads to a degree.
 It is the area of study in which the greatest depth of knowledge will be developed for an individual student.
 There are literally hundreds of majors from which a student may choose.
 By reading university catalogs, browsing university websites, and visiting www.assist.org, you can familiarize yourself with the array of majors offered at each campus and the scope or philosophy of each program.
 For example, a psychology major at one campus might offer concentrations in clinical or psychobiology, but a different university might offer concentrations in industrial psychology, human development and abnormal psychology.
 Be sure that the campus you select offers a scope or concentration that is appealing to you.